akmed772/dosvax/README.md

 ### Version History

+* Build 4481PS09 (2023/01/31)
+  - Fix an issue that JEGA initialization has not been called since the Build 4467PS01.
+  - Merge changes from DOSBox SVR r4467 to r4481.
 * Build 4467PS08 (2022/02/11)
   - Improve the text cursor drawing method.
   - Change the register latch operation of the Attribute Controller.